Nokuvimba/A-Algorithm-Cpp-Project/docs/index.md

 ##  Memory Layout

 ### Stack vs Heap
-Local variables in `findPath()` — `start`, `goal`, `rows`, `cols`, `cur`, loop counters — live on the stack and are freed automatically when the function returns.
-The headers of each `vector` also live on the stack.
-The actual contents of those vectors live on the heap and is managed by `vector`'s internal allocator.
+Local variables in `findPath()` such as `start`, `goal`, `rows`, `cols`, and loop counters are stored on the stack and are automatically freed when the function ends.

+The `vector` objects themselves are also on the stack, but their actual data is stored on the heap and managed internally by `vector`.

 ### Heap usage during a 5×5 search
 ```